The Best Things to Do in Sao Paulo, Brazil (With or Without Kids)

 Obelisk of Ibirapuera

-Oca is an eye-catching round building designed to look like indigenous huts by the famous architect Oscar Niemeyer.
+Oca is an eye-catching domed building designed to look like indigenous huts by the famous architect Oscar Niemeyer.
 It hosts rotating exhibits, so check the schedule before you visit.
 When we were in town they were hosting an exhibit of Tim Burton’s art.
 We were able to buy tickets on the spot.

 Also by Oscar Niemeyer, you can’t miss this auditorium with its grand red entrance protruding into the sky.
 Check the schedule to see what concerts and exhibits are currently running here.